-- advises Council about the preparation and implementation of its accessibility plan; - evaluates Haldimand's progress annually, and the plan is updated to identify further barriers to people with disabilities and ways to remove and prevent them; - gives advice to the Council on the accessibility of buildings, structures or premises that The Council purchases, builds or renovates, or generally, makes available a municipal building.
+- advises Council about the preparation and implementation of its accessibility plan; - evaluates the County's progress annually and the plan is updated to identify further barriers to people with disabilities and ways to remove and prevent them; - gives advice to the Council on the accessibility of buildings, structure or premises that the Council purchases, builds or renovates, or generally, makes available as municipal building.

-While the AODA (2005) sets out new requirements for multi-year planning for accessibility, the ACAC plays a major role in recommending and helping shape the content of the plan and will continue to evaluate the measures that Haldimand has put in place to remove barriers and comply with AODA standards.
+While the AODA (2005) sets out new requirements for multi-year planning for accessibility, the AAC plays a major role in recommending and helping shape the content of the plan and will continue to evaluate the measures that the County has put in place to remove barriers and comply with AODA standards.

-The ACAC meets four times a year and as needed in cases of emergent concerns.
-The minutes of each meeting will be posted for public viewing on Haldimand County's website.
+The AAC meets four times a year and as needed in cases of emergent concerns.
+The minutes of each meeting will be posted for public viewing on the County's website.